 Wainscoting is a simple way to add a new look to your home without having the commitment of major renovations.
 Wainscot can be a refreshing element to add in any home.
 Wainscot’s recent comeback and popularity into the interior design trend world has many homeowners feeling inspired to add this element to their home.

-Traditionally, the pre-manufactured beaded wainscot panels were everywhere growing up!
+Traditionally, the pre-manufactured beaded wainscot panels were in homes everywhere growing up!
 They were in dining rooms, living rooms, powder rooms, the list can go on and on.
-In fact, my parents own multiple homes and they still have these applications in both.
-The unfortunate part of this is how outdated they become unless dressed up from the original white or natural wood tones.
+In fact, many people's parents owned multiple homes and with wainscot applications in all of them.
+The unfortunate part is how outdated they've become, unless dressed up from the original white or natural wood tones.

-What you want to look for is a kit like Bridger Steel offers, which includes everything from the panels, trim, screws, down to the drill and driver bits needed.
-Having to go get additional supplies after you are home is the worst!
-Needing to order more items on top of the original order is an added cost and an unforeseen frustration of mine as well.
+What you want to look for is a wainscot kit like Bridger Steel offers, which includes everything from the panels, trim and screws, down to the drill and driver bits needed.
+Having to get additional supplies after you are home is the worst!
+Needing to order more items on top of the original order is an added cost and can be frustrating as well.

 No matter the direction you choose to take your interior wainscot project, make sure you are looking for a simple yet impactful wainscot treatment.

 Get in touch with our team and tells us what wainscot applications you are inspired by.
 Our team will work with you to create the perfect wainscot kit for your home project - no matter if it’s interior or exterior!